Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/cicd-microprofile.md

    1. Select your Web App for Container instance in the **App service name** dropdown.

    1. Enter your Azure Container Registry name in the **Registry or Namespaces** field.
-For example enter, *myregistry.azure.io*.
+For example, enter *myregistry.azure.io*.

    1. Enter the registry name in the **Repository** field.